CloudCannon/eslint-config-cloudcannon/README.md

 $ npm install @cloudcannon/eslint-config-cloudcannon eslint eslint-plugin-import eslint-eslint-plugin-mocha --save-dev
 ```

-Create a new file on the root directory with the following content
+Create a new file on the root directory name ".eslintrc.json" with the following content:

 ```
 {